Dorothea Beale: Career

-In 1849, Dorothea Beale was appointed mathematics tutor at Queen's College, and in 1854 she became head teacher in the school attached to the college, under Miss Parry.
+In 1849, Dorothea Beale was appointed mathematics tutor at Queen's College, London, and in 1854 she became head teacher in the school attached to the college, under Miss Parry.

 In holidays Beale visited schools in Switzerland and Germany.
 In 1856, for instance, she spent time at the Deaconess's Institute of Kaiserswerth, where she made the acquaintance of Elizabeth Ferard.
 In the same year, Beale anonymously published a small pamphlet in which she promoted the institute.
 At the end of 1856, she left Queen's College, dissatisfied with its administration, and in January 1857 became head of the Clergy Daughters' School, Casterton, Westmorland (founded in 1823 by William Carus Wilson at Cowan Bridge).
 There Beale's insistence on the need of reforms led to her resignation the following December, although many changes in the management of the school were made the next year.
 In 1858, Beale established a scholarship for Casterton School students to attend Cheltenham.

 While seeking fresh work Beale taught mathematics and Latin at Miss Elwall's school at Barnes, and compiled her Students' Text-Book of English and General History from B.C.
 100 to the Present Time, for the use of teachers.